|Site Design & Written Content (exclusive of quoted material) copyright @ by Kathryne Kennedy, All Rights Reserved

 and boots, his own elven eyes quickly adjusting to the gloom of midnight.

-"I would like to sleep through just one night," he muttered as he finished dressing, crossing the
+"I would like to sleep through just one night," he muttered as he finished dressing, crossing the room

-his nightly excursions.
+nightly excursions.
 His fellow orphans already thought him strange enough.

 Drystan carefully opened his chamber door, causing only a slight squeak from the old hinges, and